IntrospectiveSystems/xGraph/Core/Modules/xGraph/3DView/README.md

 ### Module Definition Parameters

-Parameters are defined in the module definition and stored in the Par attribute of the Entities this attribute.
+Parameters are defined in the module definition and stored in the `Par` attribute of 3DView's `this` attribute, `this.Par`.

-Three Pars can be set in the module definition, but they are all optional.
+Three parameters can be set in the module definition, but they are all optional.
 - "Server" : "xGraphPid"  - where xGraphPid should be replaced by the pid of the Server Module.
 - "Controller": "xGraphPid"  - where xGraphPid should be replaced by the pid of the Module acting as this Modules controller.
 - "EvokeView": "xGraphModuleAddress"  - where xGraphModuleAddress should be replaced by the address of the view that should be popped up when evoked.